 Joining a bartering association can be an excellent way to do business and get work out into the world.
 Bartering opportunities can be found in local telephone books and there are 2500 bartering sites on the internet.
 You state what you have to offer and see if anyone appears.
 If the work is appealing then people will see value in collecting it.
 Everybody loves a starving artist.
 Another good thing about bartering is that in many jurisdictions VAT (sales taxes) and income taxes can be avoided.

 (RG note) “Starving artist” is acceptable at age 20, suspect at age 40, and problematical at age 60.

-Oliver, Texas, USA
+by oliver, Texas, USA

 I would not blithely assume that everyone can start at one of the 10% galleries that sell 90% of the art — even if I accept your figure.
 That said you are right being able to focus on art rather than extensively on marketing is preferable.
 For those that need to scramble these alternative venues, street fairs, competitions, etc., are needed.
 Remember the Impressionists had to fight the gallery system for many years before becoming accepted.
 One of their methods of fighting was to band together and hold their own shows.

 Not so proper